Home » Alcohol and Controlled Substances

 Women who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
 These infants have irreversible physical abnormalities and mental retardation.
 In addition, research indicates that children of alcoholic parents are at greater risk than other youngsters of becoming alcoholics.

-Effects of other drugs
+Effects of Other Drugs

-Marijuana: Marijuana and related compounds are usually used for their “relaxation” effects or to produce an altered sense of reality-a “high.”
+Marijuana: Marijuana and related compounds are usually used for their “relaxation” effects or to produce an altered sense of reality, a “high.”
 Marijuana is usually smoked, and like tobacco, it is very toxic to the lungs.
 Disorders of memory (loss) and of mood often occur in chronic users.

-Cocaine (stimulant).
-Cocaine, crack, and related forms are usually used for stimulation and to produce a sense of euphoria.
+Cocaine (stimulant): Cocaine, crack, and related forms are usually used for stimulation and to produce a sense of euphoria.
 All forms of cocaine are highly addictive, producing a habit that is extremely difficult to stop.
 In some individuals, cocaine may produce fatal cardiac rhythm disturbances.

 Amphetamines (stimulants): Amphetamines, and their new derivatives “crystal,” “ice,” and Ecstasy, are used for stimulation.
 These compounds are very addictive and may produce psychotic and violent behaviors.

-LSD & PCP (hallucinogens): These chemicals are used to produce “altered states” to escape reality.
+LSD and PCP (hallucinogens): These chemicals are used to produce “altered states” to escape reality.
 In changing perceptions, these drugs can result in very poor decision making which can lead to accident or death.
 They can cause psychosis in some individuals.